JSON Import Implementation¶

 Menu selection Tools ‣ Define ‣ Controls may be used to edit import controls (and any other controls) just as selections on the eXchange ‣ Export-Import menu are used.

-Add WARES Process Selections
+Add WARES Process Selections¶

 JSON orders import includes new processes JSONIMPORT_ORDERS and EXPORT_JSONSHIPPERS to import orders and create response documents.
 Custom versions of these processes are needed for each participating account.
 Use menu item Tools ‣ Processes ‣ Processes Setup to create the new processes, as described here:

-• Display the Processes window from the menu.
+- Display the Processes window from the menu.

-• Retrieve the first process, JSONIMPORT_ORDERS, then rename the process by appending the account ID: for example, JSONIMPORT_ORDERS_ABC.
-Press <return> to start the new record.
+by appending the account ID: for example, JSONIMPORT_ORDERS_ABC.
+Press

-• Change the Execution command to use the control name from the previous section; that is, ORDERS_ABC instead of ORDERS.
+to copy the last-displayed record into the new record. - Change the Execution command to use the control name from the previous section; that is, ORDERS_ABC instead of ORDERS.
 Change the process title to reflect the customer account, as you will see this title in the selection options.

-• Save the process.
+- Save the process.

-• Repeat the previous steps for process JSON*EXPORTSHIPPERS, where the control name might be JSONSHIPPERS_ABC instead of just JSONSHIPPERS.
+- Repeat the previous steps for process JSON*EXPORTSHIPPERS, where the control name might be JSONSHIPPERS_ABC instead of just JSONSHIPPERS.

 The options list at eXchange ‣ Export-Import ‣ Processes should be used to list these account-specific process choices, as follows:

-• At menu item Tools ‣ Define ‣ Popups, enter File name POPUPS and Popup name ECOM_PROCESS to display the exchange processes list.
+- At menu item Tools ‣ Define ‣ Popups, enter File name POPUPS and Popup name ECOM_PROCESS to display the exchange processes list.

-• Add process names created above to the process list, and save the changes.
+- Add process names created above to the process list, and save the changes.

-WARES Uses Short Filenames
+WARES Uses Short Filenames¶

 Windows has two file naming conventions: upper-cased 8-character short names, and 256-character case-sensitive long names.
 File operations may be performed using either the short name or the long name, as directory entries track both names.
 Using short names, when a file operation results in a name collision, new files may overwrite previous files, resulting in data loss.